Introduction: Easy 3D Topographical Maps With Slicer

 Here's a super easy way of making a 3D topographical map of anywhere in the world: you could literally be laser-cutting a map within 10 minutes of reading this instructable.
 I've always liked maps like these and there are some great tutorials out there... but the complexity had always put me off.
-But I recently learned how to use 123D Make, a free program that slices up STL files into pieces that you can stack together and make a 3D model.
+But I recently learned how to use Slicer for Fusion 360, a plugin for Fusion 360 (free to educators, students and hobbyists) that slices up STL files into pieces that you can stack together and make a 3D model.
 So I figured all that I needed was a utility that converted terrain into an STL, and happily, there exists one in Terrain2STL.

 Step 1: Select Your Area of Interest